weigertlab/spotiflow/README.md

 # Spotiflow - accurate and efficient spot detection with stereographic flow

 *Spotiflow* is a deep learning-based, threshold-agnostic, subpixel-accurate 2D and 3D spot detection method for fluorescence microscopy.
 It is primarily developed for spatial transcriptomics workflows that require transcript detection in large, multiplexed FISH-images, although it can also be used to detect spot-like structures in general fluorescence microscopy images and volumes.
-A more detailed description of the method can be found in [our paper](https://doi.org/10.1101/2024.02.01.578426).
+A more detailed description of the method can be found in [the publication](https://doi.org/10.1038/s41592-025-02662-x) and [the preprint](https://doi.org/10.1101/2024.02.01.578426).

 ![Overview](artwork/overview.png)